brentguistwite/Devnote/README.md

 - Push files to GitHub `git push -u origin master`

 ### Deploy Your Server
+- *You can use whatever website you like to host your project.
+I'm using Heroku for this example.*
 - Create a Heroku app for your server(call it whatever you like) `heroku create my-devnote-server`
 - Push your code to Heroku `git push heroku master`